Thomas Kellner Tango Metropolis

-“Tango Metropolis“ shows Kellner‘s characteristic photographic works as contact sheets with architectural motifs from all over the world, like the Tokyo Tower, the Golden Gate Bridge and also the Brandenburg Gate.
+“Tango Metropolis“ shows Kellner‘s characteristic photographic works as contact sheets with architectural motifs of landmarks from all over the world, such as the Sydney Harbour Bridge, the Tokyo Tower, the Golden Gate Bridge and the Brandenburg Gate etc.

-When having a closer look on his works, the viewer realizes that the pictures are contiguous and taken purposely in order to put them together in a certain way.
-It becomes clear that a sophisticated system is behind it.
+When taking a closer look at his work, the viewer realises that the images are contiguous and taken purposely in order to put them together in a certain way.
+It becomes apparent that there is a sophisticated concept behind it.
 Black horizontal strips with codes and consecutive numbers as well as thinner, vertical seemingly continuous divisions clearly show that we are dealing with film material and contact sheets.
-The number of single-shot exposures of one work can be up to 1296.
+The number of single-shot exposures in one work can be up to 1296.